gin-gonic/gin/docs/doc.md

 > Learn how to define routes, handle parameters, and organize endpoints.

-### Using GET, POST, PUT, PATCH, DELETE and OPTIONS
+### Using GET, POST, PUT, PATCH, DELETE, QUERY and OPTIONS

 ```go
 func main() {